 By default, PIA is set up with 128-bit AES encryption, but it takes only a couple of seconds to boost that to 256-AES encryption.
 Authentication can be protected by SHA-1 or SHA-256 encryption, and handshakes between servers and client devices are set up with RSA-2048 public-key encryption.
 If you feel particularly paranoid, that can be increased to RSA-4096.
 No other VPN we've tested allows this level of customization.

-To get started with PIA, you need a valid email address, but there'll be no names, please.
-The company gives you a randomized eight-character username, providing extra anonymity.
+To get started with PIA, you need a valid email address, but there will be no names, please.
+The company gives you a random eight-character username, providing extra anonymity.

 You can pay using a variety of anonymous methods, including Bitcoin, Cashu, Zcash, OKPay, Paymentwall and shielded payments.
-You can also pay with a traditional credit card, PayPal or any extra balances left on gift cards from last year's birthday.
+You can also pay with a traditional credit card, PayPal, Mint, AmazonPay or any extra balances left on gift cards from last year's birthday.

-Based in Los Angeles and owned by a company called London Trust Media, PIA says it does not maintain logs of user activity.
+Based in Denver and owned by a company called London Trust Media, PIA says it does not maintain logs of user activity.
 But because PIA is based in the U.S., it's subject to warrants and national security letters issued by U.S. government officials.

-PIA doesn't list its company executives or employees on its website, but they're not hard to find with some Google searching, and the company has a LinkedIn page.
+PIA used to not list its company executives or employees on its website, but now discloses the top brass's first names and the initials of their surnames, along with corresponding PGP keys.
+More information about the executives is not hard to find with some Google searching, and the company has a LinkedIn page.
 That's a lot more transparency than you'll get from VPN services owned by shell companies in offshore tax havens.